codelingo/docs/docs/concepts/CLQL.md

   name == "myFunc"
 ```

 This query returns all methods with the name "myFunc".
-Note that the query decorator is still on the `method` Fact - properties cannot be returned, only their parent Facts.
+Note that the query decorator is still on the `method` Fact.
+The decorator indicates what we want to return, while the properties allow us to specify conditions for which Facts will be matched.
 Also note that properties are not namespaced, as their namespace is implied from their parent Fact.

 <br />